It's Been 37 Days: Is Joe Biden Doing Enough?

-Despite the many claims, tweets, and hopes for 2021, there was no sudden return to “normal” when Joe Biden was inaugurated as the 46th president last month.
+Despite the many claims, tweets, and hopes for 2021, there was no sudden return to “normal” when Joe Biden was inaugurated as the 46th US president last month.
 That's to be expected, of course.
-Biden's assumption of the presidency wasn't immediately going to change the fact that we’re still living through a time of extreme income inequality and a pandemic that’s taken more than half a million American lives.
-And, we’re still dealing with the very real ramifications of Donald Trump’s presidency, and the pervasive racism, inequity, and xenophobia that existed in America long before the words "Trump Administration" seemed like more than just a sick joke.
+Biden's assumption of the presidency wasn't immediately going to change the fact that the US is still living through a time of extreme income inequality and a pandemic that’s taken more than half a million American lives.
+And, they are still dealing with the very real ramifications of Donald Trump’s presidency, and the pervasive racism, inequity, and xenophobia that existed in America long before the words "Trump Administration" seemed like more than just a sick joke.
 In other words, “normal” — at least, the “normal” we should strive towards — does not exist yet.

 Advertisement